RitwikSrivastava/sdk/docs/dm-sdk-approach-b-blog.md

 ## Live Reference

 A working reference implementation is live at **[main--sdk--ritwiksrivastava.aem.live](https://main--sdk--ritwiksrivastava.aem.live/)**.
-This EDS site uses Approach B throughout — all image fields are configured with the Content Advisor picker and `caconfig.json` — and the DM SDK is wired into `scripts.js` exactly as described above.
+This EDS site uses Approach B throughout — all image fields are configured with the Configurable Asset Picker extension and `caconfig.json` — and the DM SDK is wired into `scripts.js` exactly as described above.
 The hero image, cards, and zigzag image sections all receive SDK-managed, responsive DM delivery URLs with preload hints for the LCP candidate.

 ---